 In September 2015, the California legislature passed three bills collectively known as the "Medical Marijuana Regulation and Safety Act," or MCRSA.
 The MCRSA established a licensing and regulatory framework for medical marijuana businesses in California.
 The system created testing laboratories and distributors.
-Edible infused product manufacturers would require either volatile solvent or non-volatile solvent manufacturing licenses depending on their specific extraction methodology.
+Edible infused product manufacturers would require either volatile solvent on non-volatile solvent manufacturing licenses depending on their specific extraction methodology.
 Multiple agencies would oversee different aspects of the program and businesses would require a State license and local approval to operate.
 However, in November 2016, voters in California overwhelmingly passed Proposition 64, the "Adult Use of Marijuana Act," or AUMA, creating an adult-use marijuana program for adult-use 21 years of age or older.
 In June 2017, the California State Legislature passed Senate Bill No. 94, known as Medicinal and Adult-Use Marijuana Regulation and Safety Act, or MAUCRSA, which amalgamated MCRSA and AUMA to provide a set of regulations to govern the medical and adult-use licensing regime for marijuana businesses in the State of California.
 MAUCRSA went into effect on January 1, 2018.
-The three primary licensing agencies that regulate marijuana at the state level are the Bureau of Cannabis Control, or BCC, California Department of Public Health, or CDPH.
+The three primary licensing agencies that regulate marijuana at the state level are the Bureau of Cannabis Control, or BCC, California Department of Food and Agriculture, or CDFA, and the California Department of Public Health, or CDPH.